antoniofaneite/antoniofaneite/README.md

-- Hola hola world!
-Just another generic README.md file.
-You know how it goes.
+Hi there! 👋 I'm Antonio, a data enthusiast with a background in health sciences and a passion for health data science.
+I have a knack for turning complex data into meaningful insights and solutions.

-- I have a background in health sciences and recently transitioned to data science...so I'm interested in...wait for it..HEALTH DATA SCIENCE!!
+🚀 Experience & Expertise:

-- I’m currently learning everythang though, don't be fooled by my enthusiasm.
+Programming Languages: SAS, SQL, Python, R

-- I’m looking to collaborate using R, Python, and SQL projects that focus on health-related issues to learn and have solid experience.
+Tools & Packages: GitLab, GitHub, Hadoop, Unix/Linux, API, Jupyter, Oracle, PostgreSQL, RStudio Spoken Languages: English (fluent), Spanish (fluent)
-  That said, I'm also down to help in cool/interesting projects outside my field.
+Certificates: Data Management and Integration, Advance Programming, Visual Analytics Specialist

-- 📫 Reach me at antonio.faneite05@gmail.com holla at your boy and start your email with a "hi" in different language!!
+I'm always eager to collaborate on projects that focus on health-related issues and to contribute to cool/interesting projects outside my field.
+Let's connect and explore how we can work together! 🤝

 <!---
 antoniofaneite/antoniofaneite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.